 The primary aim of this pilot is to assess the feasibility and acceptability of collecting PROMs data for six long-term conditions through primary care.
 The pilot aims to assess response rates to PROMs and the completeness and interpretability of PROMs between the different conditions, according to different methods of data collection.
 The six long-term conditions are asthma, COPD, diabetes, epilepsy, heart failure and stroke.

-The main element of this pilot is a survey with individuals with one of the six long-term conditions, and an additional element is short qualitative interviews.
-For the survey, volunteering primary care practices will mail questionnaires to 2250 individuals with one of the conditions.
-Individuals will be identified from the practices’ Quality and Outcome Framework (QOF) database.
+The main element of this pilot is a survey with individuals with one of the six long-term conditions, short qualitative interviews are an additional element.
+For the survey, volunteering primary care practices will mail questionnaires to 2250 individuals with one of the conditions who will be identified from the practices’ Quality and Outcome Framework (QOF) database.
 Individuals who would like to participate are asked to return their completed questionnaire to the research team.
 The questionnaire is comprised of one generic and one disease-specific PROM, and a few additional items on demographics.
-Half of the individuals who are contacted to participate will be asked to complete the questionnaire once and the other half will be asked to complete the questionnaire a second time one year after completing the initial questionnaire.
+Half of the people contacted to participate will be asked to complete the questionnaire once and the other half will be asked to complete the questionnaire a second time one year after completing the initial questionnaire.